BruceWind/LocalWhisperAPIService/README.md

       `docker run -d -p 8000:8000 localwhisperapi`
 4. Visit http://localhost:8000/docs to view the API documentation

-Usage
+## Usage

+1. Health Check:
+   - GET request to the /ping endpoint
+   - Returns a status indicating if the service is healthy

+2. Transcription:
-1. POST audio files to the /recognize endpoint
+   - POST audio files to the /transcribe endpoint
+   - Supported audio formats: WAV, MP3, FLAC, OGG, M4A, WebM, AAC, WMA, AIFF, CAF
-2. The result returned is a JSON object containing the recognized text content
+   - The result returned is a JSON object containing the transcribed text content

+Example using curl:

 Contributing